ihasn/pygpg_dynodb_comms/README.md

-This is just me testing a chat/file transfer app via python.
+This is just me testing a message transfer app via python.

-Additional python module needed is gnupg.  pip install gnupg to set it up
+Additional python modules needed are aws and gnupg.  pip install gnupg, pip install aws to set it up.

-Added option to search for keys.
+Added option to search for keys from MIT's PGP server.

+A valid AWS account with DynamoDB access is required.
+Currently DynamoDB table is hardcoded to 'comms'

 To operate use the follow: